MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-avoid-converting-blank.md

 # Avoid converting BLANKs to values in DAX

 As a data modeler, when writing measure expressions you might come across cases where a meaningful value can't be returned.
 In these instances, you may be tempted to return a value—like zero—instead.
-We suggest you carefully determine whether this design is efficient and practical.
+It's suggested you carefully determine whether this design is efficient and practical.

 Consider the following measure definition that explicitly converts BLANK results to zero.